 Strategies to meet production goals could include things like:

 So much of what makes you successful as a loan officer is the experience you offer the people who come to you for help.
-At APM, we talk about Creating Experiences That Matter.
-For you, that may be simply said—create raving fans.
-However you describe this, setting goals about the customer experience ensures that we never forget how important that is.
+At APM, we talk about “Creating Experiences That Matter.”
+For you that might translate into creating raving fans and referral partners for your business.
+However you describe this, setting goals about the customer experience ensures that you never forget how important that is.

-Here are some ways you could focus on your customer experience in the coming year.
+Here are some ways you could focus on your customer experience in the coming year:

 - Each week, take the time to evaluate the experience you’re offering your customers.
-Are they getting the best experience possible?

-- Deliver personalized services, how and when your customers want them.
+- Deliver personalized services—how and when your customers want them.
 Change your approach to meet their expectations for communication, technology, and experience while getting a loan.